Small business marketing guide: ideas and strategies

 Email marketing

-Email marketing puts you in direct contact with your customers.
-Send cold outreach emails to prospective customers.
-Email existing customers to upsell them and stay in contact, and to promote sales or special events.
+Email marketing puts you in direct contact with customers through their inbox.
+Send cold outreach emails to prospective customers, or email existing customers to promote sales, share updates, and stay connected.

-If you're trying to get the most out of your marketing budget, email can be especially effective because it can be automated, and the results are easy to track.
-In fact, research shows that automated workflows generate 30x higher returns compared to one-off email campaigns.
+If you're trying to get the most out of your marketing budget, email can be especially effective because it can be automated and results are easy to track.
+Research shows that automated email workflows generate 30x higher returns compared to one-off campaigns.

 Website creation